datboyblu3/azure_wazuh_terraform/README.md

 ### IMPORTANT:Azure KeyVault

 This project will use the Azure KeyVault to store the SSH keys for the Wazuh Indexer, Server and Dashboard.
-This way, no keys would be committed to GitHub.
+This way, the potential for keys to be committed to GitHub is lowered.
 This step requires a *pre-requisite: You must generate the SSH keys yourself.*
 > NOTE: Azure only accepts RSA type for SSH